 To learn how to edit a flow in a SharePoint list, see Edit a flow for a list in SharePoint Online.
 To learn how to delete a flow in a SharePoint list, see Delete a flow from a list in SharePoint Online.

-Lists and libraries work by default using the modern experience.
-However, the Office 365 administrator for your organization may have set the default behavior for lists and libraries to use classic experience.
 If the default behavior is set to the classic experience then you will not see the Flow button in the command bar of your list or library.
 If the new experience is available you can enable it for your list or library by going to List Settings, and then clicking on Advanced Settings.
 To learn more, see Switch the default experience for lists or document libraries from new or classic.